Academic year 2020/21

 Qualification Achievement Rates (QARs) are calculated for individual apprenticeship programmes.
 They show how many learners that started a qualification or programme went on to successfully achieve it.
 Achievement rates are typically calculated at a qualification or programme level, but can be aggregated across different types of course, or for particular colleges or providers.

-Technical specifications for how achievement rates are calculated can be found here.
+Technical specifications for how achievement rates are calculated can be found here (opens in a new tab).

-Further information on how the performance management process works can be found here.
+Further information on how the performance management process works can be found here (opens in a new tab).

 Create your own tables